mysociety/fixmystreet/docs/pro-manual/staff-user-accounts.md

 Your password must contain 8 or more characters, and must not be one of the most commonly used combinations (such as ‘Password’ or ‘123456’).

-**Please note:** Your council may also have password policies which you are expected to abide by.
+**Please note:** Your organisation may also have password policies which you are expected to abide by.

 ### Two-factor authentication